Kong/docs.konghq.com/app/plugins/statsd.md

       - label: Metrics
 ---

-Log API metrics like request count, request size, response status and latency to the Statsd server.
+Log API metrics like request count, request size, response status and latency to the StatsD server.

 ----